klingerj/Joe-Engine/README.md

 # GameEngine

 # Weekly Update
+10/13/18
+The project has been updated to include a thread pool that allows for the queueing up of workloads and efficient dispatching of them.
+Currently, it outperforms std::async.
+It still needs to be cleanly refactored into a file and then properly merged in a pull request.
+No other modifications were made to the Vulkan renderer.
 10/5/18
 In its current state, the project is nothing more than code from vulkan-tutorial.com.
 * The master branch is currently a "Hello Triangle" application.